SecretFoundation/docs/docs/guides/basic-security.md

 cat /Users/myname/.ssh/id_rsa.pub
 ```

+## Copy ssh public key to your server.
 *Now log into the server that you want to protect with your new SSH key* and create a copy of the pubkey.

 Create a file and paste in the public key information you copied from the previous step.
 Be sure to save the file.